 No safety signals have been identified in association with the mRNA reports received in BC to date.
 These results are in keeping with observed safety of the mRNA vaccines elsewhere in Canada and available reports from other jurisdictions, as well as the demonstrated safety of these vaccines in clinical trials prior to authorization for use.2-4 BC is reporting higher rates of anaphylaxis than many other Canadian jurisdictions, but about half of these had lower level of diagnostic certainty and may reflect events such as anxiety or pre-syncopal (fainting) events, which are nevertheless managed as anaphylaxis out of an abundance of caution, and reported thereafter.
 Serious events have not been reported at rates higher than expected compared to background rates.
+BC is monitoring for reports of myocarditis following mRNA vaccines, which has been identified as an adverse event of interest based on reports from Israel and is being monitored in several countries.^{5,6}

-There have been two reports of thrombosis with thrombocytopenia syndrome reported in BC to date in association with over 250,000 doses of the ChAdOx1 (chimpanzee adenovirus vector vaccines AstraZeneca/COVISHIELD) administered.
-This syndrome was identified in March in Europe in association with the AstraZeneca vaccine, with a small number of cases accumulating in Canada associated with use of these vaccines at rates of about 1 in 50,000 to 1 in 100,000 recipients.^{5,6}
+There have been three reports of thrombosis with thrombocytopenia syndrome reported in BC to date in association with roughly 275,000 doses of the ChAdOx1 (chimpanzee adenovirus vector vaccines AstraZeneca/COVISHIELD) administered.
+This syndrome was identified in March in Europe in association with the AstraZeneca vaccine, with a small number of cases accumulating in Canada associated with use of these vaccines at rates of about 1 in 50,000 to 1 in 100,000 recipients.^{7,8}